music-retrieval/FrettysEssentia/README.md

 This project uses Docker to build the application, so the build process is simply:

      cd FrettysEssentia
-     docker build -t FrettysEssentia .
+     docker build -t frettysessentia .

 The container is now ready to be run.

 ### Run

-Since we have our image, simply run:
+Since we have a built image, simply run:

-     docker run FrettysEssentia
+     docker run -p 27015:27015 frettysessentia

-The server is now running on port `XXXX` in a local container.
+The server is now running on port `27015` which is mapped to the local system.